This might also interest you

 KLM also strives to minimise the impact of its ground processes on the environment.
-We aim to reduce CO2 emissions on the ground by 20% in 2020 (compared to 2011).
+We aim to reduce CO2 emissions on the ground by 20% in 2020 (compared to 2011), and have a CO2 neutral ground operation in 2030.
 We will do this by being more energy-efficient, electrifying as much ground equipment as possible, finding alternatives for fossil gas and, wherever possible, transitioning to renewable energy.
-We had already achieved a reduction of 17% by the end of 2017 (compared to 2011).
+We had already achieved a reduction of 18% by the end of 2018 (compared to 2011).

 KLM Royal Dutch Airlines has committed itself for a 10-year period to the development and purchase of 75,000 tonnes of sustainable aviation fuel a year.
 KLM is the first airline in the world to invest in ...